wadey/nebula-cert-comment/README.md

 Usage: nebula-cert-comment [OPTION]...
 [FILE]...

   -comment string
             prefix for comment lines (default "# nebula:")
   -d        display diffs
   -debug
             log files we are skipping
   -e        exit(1) if changes needed/made
   -format string
             The formatters to use for the comment (default "name,version:!=1,groups,notAfter,fingerprint") -l        list files whose comments need updating -large-file-limit int
-    	don't process files larger than this in bytes, Set to 0 to disable (default 10000000) -w	write result to files
+            don't process files larger than this in bytes, Set to 0 to disable (default 10000000) -version
+            print version and exit
+  -w        write result to files

 If none of "-d, -l, -w" are specified, defaults to "-d".